blackpuppy/docs/en/development/routing.rst

 ================

-Redirect routing allows you to issue HTTP status 30x redirects for incoming routes, and point them at different urls.
-This is useful when you want to inform client applications that a resource has moved and you don't want to expose two urls for the same content
+Redirect routing allows you to issue HTTP status 30x redirects for incoming routes, and point them at different URLs.
+This is useful when you want to inform client applications that a resource has moved and you don't want to expose two URLs for the same content

 Redirection routes are different from normal routes as they perform an actual header redirection if a match is found.
 The redirection can occur to